dtcenter/MET/docs/Users_Guide/installation.rst

 The top-level MET directory consists of  Makefiles, configuration files, and several subdirectories.
 The top-level Makefile and configuration files control how the entire toolkit is built.
 Instructions for using these files to build MET can be found in :numref:`Install_Building-the-MET`.

 When MET has been successfully built and installed, the installation directory contains two subdirectories.
 The *bin/* directory contains executables for each module of MET as well as several plotting utilities.
 The *share/met/* directory contains many subdirectories with data required at runtime and a subdirectory of sample R scripts utilities.
 The *colortables/*, *map/*, and *ps/* subdirectories contain data used in creating PostScript plots for several MET tools.
 The *poly/* subdirectory contains predefined lat/lon polyline regions for use in selecting regions over which to verify.
 The polylines defined correspond to verification regions used by NCEP as described in :numref:`Appendix B, Section %s <appendixB>`.
 The *config/* directory contains default configuration files for the MET tools.
-The *python/* subdirectory contains python scripts.
+The *python/* subdirectory contains Python scripts.
 The *python/examples* subdirectory contains sample scripts used in Python embedding (:numref:`Appendix F, Section %s <appendixF>`).
 The *python/pyembed/* subdirectory contains code used in Python embedding (:numref:`Appendix F, Section %s <appendixF>`).
 The *table_files/* and *tc_data/* subdirectories contain GRIB table definitions and tropical cyclone data, respectively.
 The *Rscripts/* subdirectory contains a handful of plotting graphic utilities for MET-TC.
 These are the same Rscripts that reside under the top-level MET *scripts/Rscripts* directory, other than it is the installed location.

 The *data/* directory contains several configuration and static data files used by MET.
 The *sample_fcst/* and *sample_obs/* subdirectories contain sample data used by the test scripts provided in the *scripts/* directory.